hashinami46/sakamichi-app-ts-cli/README.md

 > Unfortunately Pillow 9.0.1 doesn't supported in python 3.11 for now.
 You should downgrade your python to 3.10.
 - Node syntax missmatch
 > Make sure that you already installed Node v18 or above.
+- Python syntax missmatch
+> It's weird.
+If you already updated this app, you won't facing this errors.
+- Suddenly error when downloading nogifes card
+> It's normal.
+Try to rerun the command again.
+This error usually occurs because your network.
+- Error occurred when extracting Hinakoi and Sakukoi assets.
+> 2 reason.
+You placed the wrong catalog or you have the newest catalog and you give the catalog name with the old one.
+For example, latest sakukoi catalog is sakukoi_catalog_223090101, but you naming it like this sakukoi_catalog_223080201 this will make you get an error because latest assets doesn't found in the old server path.

 ## 📑 Note
 * How to get `refresh_token`?